tejasmorkar/sketch-to-color/README.md

 ## Future Works

-This is a basic academic project and I am planning on exploring other ideas to make it more interesting and intuitive.
-Some of the things I'm working on currently are listed below.
+I've been working on GANs for a lot of time and planning to continue exploring the field for further applications and research work.
+Some of the points that I think this project can grow or be a base for are listed below.

-1. Trying different algorithms than the Backtracking such as Stochastic search, Constraint programming, Exact cover, and others.
+1. Trying different databases to get an idea of preprocessing different types of images and building models specific to those input image types.
-2. Exploring the use Machine Learning algorithms to solve Sudoku Puzzles using a [dataset available on Kaggle](https://www.kaggle.com/rohanrao/sudoku) which provides 9 million Sudoku Puzzle-Solution pairs.
+2. This is a project applied on individual Image to Image translation.
+Further the model can be used to process black and white sketch video frames to generate colored videos.
-3. Using Convolutional Neural Networks and Image processing to detect Sudoku Puzzles from the hard copies and displaying the found solution onto it using the AR (Augmented Reality) Technology.
+3. Converting the model from HDF5 to json and building interesting web apps using [TensorFlow.Js](https://www.tensorflow.org/js).

 ## Credits